sambaiz/cdkbot/README.md

 ## Operations

-Following commands are executable by PR comments.
+Following commands are runnable by PR comments.
 If no stacks are specified, all stacks are passed.

 - `/diff [stack1 stack2 ...]`: cdk diff